Vincent Falanga, MD, FACP

 - Roberts AB, Sporn MB, Assoian RK, Smith JM, Roche NS, Wakefield LM, Heine UI, Liotta LA, Falanga V, Kehrl JH, Fauci AS: Transforming growth factor type beta.
 Rapid induction of fibrosis and angiogenesis in vivo and stimulation of collagen formation in vitro.
 Proc Natl Acad Sci 83:4167-4171, 1986.

-For all publications, please see Dr. Falanga’s Curriculum Vitae.
+For all publications, please see Dr. Falanga’s BU Profile.